Research Binder and Delegate preparation

 Public Speaking

-- Speakers List: When the committee begins, the chair (the person leading the committee) will create a list of delegates who wish to give speeches.
+Speakers List: When the committee begins, the chair (the person leading the committee) will create a list of delegates who wish to give speeches.
 These speeches are typically about the topic, country policy, and possible solutions, and range from 1-2 minutes long.
 The first time you speak on the speakers list is referred to as your opening speech.
 You should prepare this speech before the conference.
-After your first speech, you can sent a note to the chair to request being re-added to the speakers list.
+After your first speech, you can send a note to the chair to request being re-added to the speakers list.

-- Caucus: The moderated caucus will be explained in more detail in the next chapter on Rules of Procedure, but the moderated caucus is different than the speakers list.
+Caucus: The moderated caucus will be explained in more detail in the next chapter on Rules of Procedure, but the moderated caucus is different than the speakers list.
 Whereas the speakers list is about the topic in general, a moderated caucus is about a specific question on the topic.
 For example, a delegate may motion for a moderated caucus to discuss a specific draft resolution.
 The speakers list tells you who is going to speak next, but a moderated caucus has no list; delegates must raise their placards and wait for the chair to call on them to speak.
 Each delegate typically gets 30 seconds to 1 minute to speak.
 A moderated caucus is like having a conversation with your entire committee.

 This section will focus on helping you prepare your opening speech, since that is the one speech you can fully prepare for.
 Your goal is to prepare a 1-minute opening speech.
 Read the next section on opening speeches to learn how to organize your speech.
 Then use the opening speech worksheet to write out your speech.
 You should use information from your position paper.
 Finally, practice your opening speech with your teammates.

-Preparing an Opening Speech
+Preparing a Speech

 The purpose of the opening speech is to share your country’s policy on the committee topic.
 Your speech should begin in an engaging way that gets the committee to listen to you.
 And your speech should end by telling the committee what they should be doing about the topic.